brodieG/aammrtf/README.md

 ## Implementation

 R automatically records the output of every test file run via `R CMD check` in the resulting check folder as ".Rout" files.
-These files can be copied back into the test folder as ".Rout.save" files.
+These files can be [copied back](#step-by-step-example) into the test folder as ".Rout.save" files.

-Once the reference files are in the tests folder, adding the "zz-check.R" file in this repository to the same folder will cause tests to fail if future output differs from that recorded in the ".Rout.save" files.
+Once the reference files are in the tests folder, adding the ["zz-check.R"][1] file in this repository to the same folder will cause tests to fail if future output differs from that recorded in the ".Rout.save" files.

 That's it.